plietar/malariasim-gc-writeup/GC.md

 vector with the "user", "system" and total time.
 The distinction between these isn't very relevant here and we'll use the total time throughout.

-We can run the script on the command line and see the results:
+We can run the script on the command line and see the results[^numberscaveats]:
 ```
 $ Rscript gctime.R
 Simulation: 55.22s GC: 17.03s Total: 72.25s Relative: 23.57%
 ```

+[^numberscaveats]: The absolute numbers listed here need to be taken with a
+    pinch of salt.
+They are the result of a single run, on a laptop whose CPU is subject to dynamic frequency scaling, and with other noisy programs running alongside.
+The general trends are nevertheless consistent and repeatable.

 That pretty much confirms our observations from running under the profiler, and will serve as a good way to experiment further.
 We also noticed previously that